How to determine which marketing tactics are generating the highest-quality leads

 by

-In one small-business survey, 67.4% of respondents said that a limited marketing budget is the most important challenge they face today.
+While limited budgets remain a challenge, 50% of small businesses now say rising costs top their list of concerns this year.
 If there’s no wiggle room to expand your budget, you can get more impact out of it by testing your marketing tactics to find what works best and generates the most leads.

 Set a small test budget when you’re running a new ad campaign or promoting content for the first time on a new social channel.
 For example, say you’re a local pool company that wants to explore Instagram for the first time.
 Instead of dedicating the maximum budget possible to a brand new channel, start with something smaller, and gauge what kind of performance you’re getting first.